 What is the difference between SCADA and HMI?

 In theory, there is a clear distinction between the two terms.
-In reality and in applications, it is not possible to draw a clear line between the SCADA system (Supervisory Control and Data Acquisition) and the more machine-oriented HMI (Human Machine Interface).
+In reality and applications, it is not possible to draw a clear line between the SCADA system (Supervisory Control and Data Acquisition) and the more machine-oriented HMI (Human Machine Interface).

 In the industrial environment of plant automation, HMIs (Human Machine Interface) are usually stationary operator consoles/panels or mobile terminals that show the user/machine operator the machine status with a software interface.
 In addition, they offer various assistance and operating options.